-B.3.(a) Importance of external photon fields (BLR, accretion disk, CMB, ...) for X- & gamma-ray production Blazars:
+- \ B.3 HOW are the X-/gamma-ray flares produced in blazars and radio galaxies? - \ B.3.(a) Importance of external photon fields (BLR, accretion disk, CMB, ...) for X- & gamma-ray production

+\ Blazars:

-Approach 1: Is Self-Compton or External Compton more applicable for objects with strong emission lines?
-Gamma-ray flares (presumably Compton) should obey the simple quadratic (for SSC) or linear (for ERC) relationship against the amplitudes of the IR/Opt/UV flares (presumably synchrotron component) if the low and HE component are co-spatially produced (which is in doubt considering the most recent MWL results).
-In this case correlated variability between optical and 100 MeV - GeV emission, and X-ray and >>GeV - TeV emission should be examined as evidence for SSC, EC or other (e.g. proton synchrotron?) processes by comparing with model expectations. parts?
-Is the TeV spectrum a smooth continuation of the GeV spectrum?
-EGRET data were only marginal for HBLs.
-Approach 2: via direct verification of the strength of the putative external target photon fields (e.g. BLR, accretion disk through emission line measurements, etc.) Target(s): Bright blazars in flaring states: 3C279, 1622+398, PKS 0528+134 Other data needed: Simultaneous monitoring in the IR/opt/UV/X-ray bands, at a cadence allowing to temporally resolve the flares (implied by the GLAST data); BLR emission line strengths around times of gamma-ray activity B.3.(a) continued: Importance of external photon fields (BLR, accretion disk, CMB, ...) for X- & gamma-ray production Radiogalaxies/large scale jet structures:
+- \ Approach 1: Is Self-Compton or External Compton more applicable for objects with strong emission lines?
+Gamma-ray flares (presumably Compton) should obey the simple quadratic (for SSC) or linear (for ERC) relationship against the amplitudes of the IR/Opt/UV flares (presumably synchrotron component) IF the low and HE component are co-spatially produced (which is in doubt considering the most recent MWL results).
+In this case correlated variability between optical and 100 MeV GeV emission, and X-ray and >>GeV TeV emission should be examined as evidence for SSC and EC processes by comparing with model expectations. - \ Approach 2: via direct verification of the strength of the putative external target photon fields (e.g. BLR, accretion disk through emission line measurements, etc.)

+Target(s): Bright blazars in flaring states: 3C279, 1622+398, PKS 0528+134 Other data needed: Simultaneous monitoring in the IR/opt/UV/X-ray bands, at a cadence allowing to temporally resolve the flares (implied by the GLAST data); BLR emission line strengths around times of gamma-ray activity

+\ B.3.(a) continued: Importance of external photon fields (BLR, accretion disk, CMB, ...) for X- & gamma-ray production

+\ Radiogalaxies/large scale jet structures:

-Approach: Tests of the Compton-scattered CMBR interpretation of extended X-ray (Chandra) jets; Highly relativistic motions on hundred kpc scale is required to explain X-ray knot emission in Chandra jets through Compton-scattering of the CMBR, with definite predictions for GLAST.
+\ Approach: Tests of the Compton-scattered CMBR interpretation of extended X-ray (Chandra) jets; Highly relativistic motions on hundred kpc scale is required to explain X-ray knot emission in Chandra jets through Compton-scattering of the CMBR, with definite predictions for GLAST.

 Targets: PKS 0637-752, Cen A?

 Other data needed: Measurements of the minimum non-variable flux of PKS 0627-752 will test this model.

-IR data important.
-B.3.(b) Relation between flares and dissipation of magnetic energy Approach: Are gamma-ray flares related to dissipation of magnetic energy?
-This can be accomplished via monitoring of the IR/optical polarization near the peak of the synchrotron component, and correlation of polarization direction changes with gamma-ray flares Targets: BL Lacertae, AO 0235+164, 3C454.3, others; preferred sources are those with the peak in the optical / IR band Other data needed: good optical polarization coverage, at good (< hour) temporal resolution B.4 Testing of predicted features of various hadronic models Approach: Assess various classes of hadronic models, and evaluate the consequences that might be potentially observable via multi-wavelength data Targets: Other data needed:
+\ B.3.(b) Relation between flares and dissipation of magnetic energy

+\ Approach: Are gamma-ray flares related to dissipation of magnetic energy?
+This can be accomplished via monitoring of the IR/optical polarization near the peak of the synchrotron component, and correlation of polarization direction changes with gamma-ray flares

-Much more work is needed here...
-Especially development of time-dependent hadronic models.
+Targets: BL Lacertae, AO 0235+164, 3C454.3, others; preferred sources are those with the peak in the optical / IR band Other data needed: good optical polarization coverage, at good (< hour) temporal resolution

+B.4 Testing of predicted features of various hadronic models

+\ Approach: Assess various classes of hadronic models, and evaluate the consequences that might be potentially observable via multi-wavelength data

+Targets:

+Other data needed:

-C. AGN as a tool - This includes two main topics, related to the host galaxy, and the intervening medium.
-The list below is only preliminary, needs elaboration: - Study of the matter content of the circum-nuclear region at intermediate to large distances from the black hole: probing the baryonic Compton-thick material in the AGN's vicinity, host galaxy, and in the intergalactic space - Study of the cosmic background radiation (presumably in the intergalactic space); this is the infrared, optical, UV radiation, presumably due to star formation, ... via γ - γ pair production (currently studied extensively for TeV radiation, but might be applicable at lower E as well)
+C. AGN as a tool

+- This includes two main topics, related to the host galaxy, and the intervening medium. - \ Study of the matter content of the circum-nuclear region at intermediate to large distances from the black hole: probing the baryonic Compton-thick material in the AGN's vicinity, host galaxy, and in the intergalactic space - \ Study of the cosmic background radiation (presumably in the intergalactic space); this is the infrared, optical, UV radiation, presumably due to star formation, ... via $\gamma$ - $\gamma$ pair production